Wedding of Prince Andrew and Sarah Ferguson: Wedding ceremony

 Four months after announcing their engagement, Andrew and Sarah married on 23 July 1986, at Westminster Abbey in London.
 The Lord Chamberlain's office was responsible for organising the ceremony and guest list, while the royal household was left in charge of the reception.
 Sarah made her way with her father Ronald from Clarence House in the Glass Coach, arriving at the church at 11:30.
 The Archbishop of Canterbury Robert Runcie conducted at the 45-minute wedding ceremony.
 As the couple exchanged vows, Sarah mistakenly repeated Andrew's middle name, Christian; five years earlier, Diana, Princess of Wales, made a similar mistake by reversing the order of Prince Charles's names.
 Unlike the wedding of Prince Charles and Lady Diana, Sarah chose to say the word "obey" in her vow "to love, cherish and to obey."
 In keeping with tradition, the wedding ring was crafted from Welsh gold.
 The tradition of using Welsh gold within the wedding rings of the royal family dates back to 1923.

 Both Andrew's brothers participated in the wedding ceremony; Prince Edward was his best man, and Prince Charles read a lesson during the service.
 The bridesmaids and page boys included Princess Anne's children Peter and Zara Phillips, and Prince Charles's eldest son Prince William.
 Members of foreign royal families, as well as the U.S. First Lady Nancy Reagan were among the guests.
 The ceremony featured many ceremonial aspects, including use of the state carriages and roles for the Household Cavalry.

-The Duke and Duchess of York left Westminster Abbey for Buckingham Palace in an open-top 1902 State Landau.
+Andrew and Sarah left Westminster Abbey for Buckingham Palace in an open-top 1902 State Landau.
 Around 100,000 people gathered to witness the Andrew and Sarah's first kiss as man and wife on the balcony of the palace.
 After a traditional wedding breakfast for 120 guests at Buckingham Palace, the married couple and some 300 guests moved to a party at Claridge's hotel.

 The 5½-foot-tall "marzipan and rum-soaked" wedding cake was supplied by the navy supply school HMS Raleigh.
 They made two identical cakes in case one was damaged.
 100 cakes were offered at a competition held by the palace, and subsequently they were all donated to hospices.
 30,000 flowers were used to decorate the abbey, all of which were eventually also donated to hospices.
-Albert Mackenzie Watson was chosen by Prince Andrew to take the wedding portraits.
+Albert Mackenzie Watson was chosen by Andrew to take the wedding portraits.

 Clothing

-Prince Andrew was dressed in a ceremonial attire of a naval lieutenant, while Sarah wore an ivory-silk wedding dress designed by Lindka Cierach, which had a 17-foot train, and 20-foot-long veil.
+Andrew was dressed in a ceremonial attire of a naval lieutenant, while Sarah wore an ivory-silk wedding dress designed by Lindka Cierach, which had a five metres long (17 feet) train, and six metre long (20 feet) veil.
 Sarah, in her own words, "lost 26 pounds to fit into" the dress.
 Her S-shaped bouquet featured "gardenias, cream lilies, yellow roses, lilies of the valley and a sprig of myrtle."
-Sarah wore a floral crown for the occasion which was placed atop a diamond tiara that was given to her by the Queen.
+Sarah wore a coronet of gardenias for the occasion which was placed atop a diamond tiara that was given to her by the Queen as part of a Garrard demi-parure set.